AshAvalanche/ash-docs/docs/console/features.md

 ### Networks

-Ash supports running Avalanche validator nodes in a private network, on the Fuji test net or on the mainnet (only in the Pro plan).
+Ash supports running Avalanche validator nodes in a private network, on the Fuji testnet, or on the mainnet (only in the Pro plans).

 ### Monitoring